elastic/elastic-package/docs/howto/system_testing.md

 Injecting credentials can be achieved with functions from the [`apm-pipeline-library`](https://github.com/elastic/apm-pipeline-library/tree/main/vars) Jenkins library.
 For example look for `withAzureCredentials`, `withAWSEnv` or `withGCPEnv`.

+#### Tagging/labelling created Cloud Provider resources

+Leveraging Terraform to create cloud resources is useful but risks creating leftover resources that are difficult to remove.

+There are 4 environment variables that should be leveraged to overcome this issue; these variables are already injected to be used by Terraform (through `TF_VAR_`):
+- `TF_VAR_TEST_RUN_ID`: a unique identifier for the test run, allows to distinguish each run
+- `REPO_NAME`: the repository name the CI run is linked to
+- `CHANGE_ID`: the PR number the CI run is linked to
+- `BUILD_NUMBER`: incremental number providing the current CI run number

 ### Kubernetes service deployer

 The Kubernetes service deployer requires the `_dev/deploy/k8s` directory to be present.
 It can include additional `*.yaml` files to deploy